robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

     0 1 3 4 7

 The node indices match their location in storage.
-When constructing the tree, addition of nodes is strictly append only.

 MMR's are identified uniquely by their size.
 Above we have `MMR(8)`, because there are 8 nodes.